RS-PYTHON/rs-infra-core/docs/installation.md

 ### Kubespray

-This project exploits Kubespray to deploy Kubernetes.
+This project exploits Kubespray to download kubectl and kustomize.
-The fully detailed documentation and configuration options are available on its page: [https://kubespray.io/](https://kubespray.io/)

 ### HashiCorp Vault (optional)